 The citizen can choose to create a new account or log in to the system.
 If the citizen logs in to an existing account, the system checks if the citizen has an in progress (i.e. not submitted to the agency) application of the same type.
-If the citizen already has an application of the same type, a page is displayed giving the citizen the option to keep the existing application and discard the new application, or to delete the existing application.
+If the citizen already has an application of the same type, a page is displayed giving the citizen the option to keep the existing application and discard the new application, or to delete the existing application and save the new application.